Hayden Library, located along the Charles River, is home to the Humanities and Science collections.

 Located on the second floor of Hayden, the Browsery features popular books in a wide variety of subjects, surrounded by comfortable seating.
 Newly arrived titles in Science and Humanities subjects can be found in the New Books section on the first floor.

-An eclectic collection of films and TV series, from documentaries to recent blockbusters, all available for one-week loan.
+An eclectic collection of films and TV series, from documentaries to recent blockbusters, all available for 60-day loan.

 Find topographic maps from the U.S. Geological Survey and countries including Algeria, China, and Indonesia, as well as geologic and other scientific maps, in Hayden’s Map Room.